afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 Policies should establish a model validation program (as described below) to promote validation and monitoring activities.
 If a Regulated Entity uses external resources for validation and compliance functions, it should have policies that outline controls around external resources and detail how it will integrate the contracted work into its model risk management oversight.

 Management should fully document, test, validate, and approve a model before it enters production.
 Policies should provide guidance on mitigating limited but allowable exceptions to full validation prior to implementation, required pre-production approvals, and any additional control procedures.
 The policies should also detail the validation requirements for vendor models and third-party products.
-In cases where a vendor model is used, prior to relying on a vendor’s model
+In cases where a vendor model is used, prior to relying on a vendor’s model results

-AB 2013-07 (November 20, 2013) Page 8 Public
----
-## results

 the vendor should provide its independent model validation results if available, and the Regulated Entity should test its own internal processes surrounding the use of the model.
 Policies should also ensure regular confirmation that vendors are updating their models at an appropriate frequency to reflect relevant changes in market conditions and material developments in the financial engineering field.